tarokitazawa/histrac_1/bulk_Dam_analysis/README.md

 ## Overview

-- Preprocessing of bulk DamID-seq reads
+- Preprocessing of bulk DamID-seq and Dam&Tagreads
 - Generation of normalized coverage tracks
 - Quantification of m6A signals over genomic features
 - Visualization of results